 The New Normal for Technology Candidates

-There are plenty of software tech job opportunities available, so do not worry.
+Talent acquisition changed since the pandemic crisis and it continues to change the way technology candidates are being interviewed and selected.
+As technology recruiters, we understand the challenges that so many of you are facing.
+The good news is that statistics indicate that the industry is still moving ahead in a positive direction.
+There are plenty of software tech job opportunities available.
 The Bureau of Labor Statistics projects that the employment of software developers is projected to grow 21 percent over the next decade – which is much faster than all other occupations.
 There will always be a need for software engineers and the techs who make it all happen.
 Period.

 But change is inevitable, so the question is, how can you, as a tech professional, embrace these changes and continue progressing your career?
 Recently, we have seen that those that do well are those that have been able to adapt by pivoting when necessary.
-You may only need to alter your current approach to meet these new and possibly temporary challenges head-on.
 We would like to share with you what is changing in the tech space and provide some tips on how you can pivot to stay ahead and thrive in today’s job market.

 According to Indeed, the employment-related search engine, there has recently been a 30.25 percent growth in new job listings in the tech industry, which demonstrates there is still resiliency for many tech positions.
 For example, the demand for software engineers has been on the rise for years and shows no real signs of slowing down.